jlempen/MateBook-13-2019-OpenCore/README.md

 4. Press enter
 5. Restart

-To verify this worked, press Space and select the `Check CFG Lock State` -- if it was successful, you'll see:
+To verify this worked, press Space and select the `Check CFG Lock State` tool -- if it was successful, you'll see:

 > This firmware has UNLOCKED MSR 0xE2 register!